The Ultimate Guide to the Bonneville Salt Flats, Utah

 I was worried about wearing any favorite shoes on the surface, but didn’t need to be concerned.
 The salt was dry and smooth, and while my shoes had a little salt on the bottom, it was easily wiped off.
 I even went barefoot for a while!
 The rest stop provides a water spray station to wash the salt from your shoes and feet!

-You are not allowed to camp on the flats.
-Private and public campgrounds are available in Wendover.
+- You’re not allowed to camp on the flats, but there are private and public campgrounds are available in Wendover.

-Do not attempt to bring your rental car on the Flats!
-The salt can corrode the vehicle and a lot of the area is just thin salt on top of soft mud which makes it fragile under the weight of a vehicle.
-Apparently, cars and trucks get stuck in the mud and salt often.
-(We saw several people zooming around and doing donuts in their cars and frankly, it was just loud and seemed disrespectful to the pristine environment.)
+- Don’t attempt to bring your rental car on the Flats!
+The salt corrodes the vehicle and a lot of the area is just thin salt on top of soft mud which makes it fragile under the weight of a car.
+Cars and trucks get stuck in the mud and salt.
+We saw several people zooming around and doing donuts in their cars and it was loud and seemed disrespectful to the pristine environment.

 - The Bonneville Salt Flats are the largest of the Utah salt flats.

 - The federal government owns most of this land and portions are used for military testing.

 - An excavation at Danger Cave proved that people occupied the area over 10,300 years ago!

 - In 1846 the famous Donner Party crossed the Salt Flats as a “shortcut” to California.